pensadorsolucoes/IcarrosAPI/README.md

 ```

 ### getEquipments
-Returns the encoding for the equipments field (optional for the vehicle) to be used for ad inclusion
+Returns the encoding for the equipments field (optional for the car) to be used for ad inclusion
 ```sh
 $inventory = new Inventory();
 $equipments = $inventory->getEquipments($data);